GuardianUI/storycheck/README.md

 - `Type` - prompts that start with the keyword `type`, `input` or `enter` (case insensitive) followed by a string are interpreted as a keyboard input action.
 For example `Type 1000` or `Type MyNewDAO`.
 For implementation details, see [Playwright type](https://playwright.dev/python/docs/api/class-keyboard#keyboard-type).
 - `Scroll` - prompts that start with `scroll` followed by `up` or `down` are interpreted respectively as `Press PageDown` and `Press PageUp`
 - `Press` - prompts that start with `press` followed by a keyboard key code (`F1` - `F12`, `Digit0` - `Digit9`, `KeyA` - `KeyZ`, `Backquote`, `Minus`, `Equal`, `Backslash`, `Backspace`, `Tab`, `Delete`, `Escape`, `ArrowDown`, `End`, `Enter`, `Home`, `Insert`, `PageDown`, `PageUp`, `ArrowRight`, `ArrowUp`) are interpreted as a single key press action.
 For further details, see [Playwright press](https://playwright.dev/python/docs/api/class-keyboard#keyboard-press).
+- `Wait` - prompts that start with `wait` followed by a number and `seconds` or `minutes` result in a pause that is useful when the web3 app UI is awaiting blockchain confirmation.

 ## Expected Results Section

+Expected Results section provides several ways to check the results of running a user story.

+### Snapshot check

-Expected Results section currently implements a default transaction snapshot check similar to [jest snapshot matching](https://jestjs.io/docs/snapshot-testing).
+StoryCheck saves a transaction snapshot check similar to [jest snapshot matching](https://jestjs.io/docs/snapshot-testing).
 The first time a test is run, all write transactions going through `window.ethereum` are recorded and saved.
 Subsequent runs must match these write transactions.
 If there is a mismatch, then one of three changes took place in the UI under test:

 - Developers changed the frontend code in a significant way.
 This warrants a careful code review and update of the user stories.
 - There is malicious injected code that changes the behavior of the app.
 A big **red alert** is in order!
 App infrastructure is compromised: hosting providers, third party libraries, or build tools.